bunnydeviloper/cs10/Udacity/12-react/02-renderUI.md

 * component: reusable pieces of code, ultimately responsible for returning HTML to be rendered on the page

 ### Create React App
+* JSX needs to be transpiled into regular JavaScript before reaching the browser
+* build tool behind React: Webpack, transpiler eg. Babel
+* all in one solution: `npm intall -g create-react-app`
+* `create-react-app contacts`
+* use `yarn start` to start the development server

 ### Composing with components
 ### Renndering UI Outro